neelmitra/avsmqtt/instructions/serial.md

 2. Open the COM port in a terminal tool, such as Putty.
     - Download the PuTTY terminal emulator [here](http://the.earth.li/~sgtatham/putty/latest/x86/putty.exe)

-3. Once connected to the COM Port through Putty, Type characters.
-The characters are echoed back from the COM port.
+3. Once connected to the COM Port through Putty, Type the commands in [lab2](./lab2.md)

     ![alt text](../images/putty.png)

 ## Drivers